Tributes for EU Parliament's Sassoli after sudden death

 "I am heartbroken.
 Europe has lost a leader, I have a lost a friend, democracy has lost a champion.
 David Sassoli dedicated his life to making the world a better, fairer place," Metsola said.

-Dozens of MEPs gathered in front of the parliament's man Brussels building, named after another Italian politician Altiero Spinelli, to commemorate Sassoli.
+Dozens of MEPs gathered in front of the parliament's main Brussels building, named after another Italian politician Altiero Spinelli, to commemorate Sassoli.
 Iratxe Garcia, a Spanish MEP, who leads Sassoli's centre-left group, was visibly shaken.

 "Devastated by the loss of my friend and colleague David Sassoli, a great president of the European Parliament, a passionate and committed European and a really warm-hearted person," Garcia said.

-Flags at EU institutions were lowered to half mast, and the parliament will hold a ceremony commemorating his memory next Monday at the plenary sitting.
+Flags at EU institutions were lowered to half mast, and the parliament will hold a ceremony for his memory next Monday at the plenary sitting.

 Last September, Sassoli was urgently hospitalised in Strasbourg, and then transferred for a longer treatment in Italy, which, after returning to work in the parliament, explained that he had very severe pneumonia.
 He fought a private battle: he had undergone a bone marrow transplant 10 years ago.